 - Flower Pots

-I’ll run you through the steps I took to turn this boring space into a beautiful Weed Free Flower Bed.
-And I did it all one afternoon.
+I’ll run you through the steps on how to make a flower bed as weed-free as possible.
+I turned this boring space into a beautiful Weed Free Flower Bed.
+Well actually it’s more of a gravel flower bed I guess, but it’s so pretty now!
+And I did it all in one afternoon.

 Clear out the flower bed